ansh10/HireMe/README.md

 To get started with HireMe, refer to the [Getting Started](#getting-started) section in the README file.
 It provides step-by-step instructions on setting up the project locally for development or testing purposes.

-## Usage

-Explore the [Usage](#usage) section to understand how to utilize the features of HireMe, whether you are an employer looking to post jobs or a job seeker searching for opportunities.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to HireMe, please refer to the [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

 Install Dependencies:

 Update the config.py file with your database and mail server details.